New York City Schools with Interactive Media Design Programs

 Bachelor of Fine Arts in Design and Technology

 This design and technology program integrates activities, classes and internships.
 As design and technology majors, students have the chance to become comfortable with animation, game design, interactive media and motion graphics.
 In addition to the general education requirements, the curriculum includes courses in creative computing, prototyping and global issues in design.
 Students also have the opportunity to study the history of design and its related technologies.
-Similar to the communication and design major, this program culminates in a senior thesis and an internship.
+A pathway in either game design or creative technologies can be pursued.
+Similar to the communication and design major, this program culminates in a senior thesis.

 The School of Art and Design offers 2- and 4-year degrees in a variety of digital and traditional disciplines, including fashion, fine arts, interactive media and photography.
 Faculty members include award-winning academics and artists, and programs are designed to help students acquire the professional and problem-solving skills they need to succeed in a professional creative environment.
 The associate's degree program is offered at the school's Manhattan campus on 14th Street, while the bachelor's degree program is offered in Brooklyn.
 Both programs require applicants to submit a portfolio to gain admission.

-Associate of Occupational Studies in Digital Design and Interactive Media
+Associate of Occupational Studies in Game Design and Interactive Media

 This 2-year career program is targeted towards both high school graduates and adult students, including those without prior college experience.
 In contrast to the Associate of Applied Science program that allows qualified students to transfer into a relevant Bachelor of Fine Arts program, the Associate of Occupational Studies is designed for students interested in immediately entering the workforce upon graduation.

-This 67-credit hour program can provide aspiring professionals with a strong background in art, design and visual language and train them in the use of current software and relevant technology.
-The curriculum includes introductory classes in communication and graphic design, drawing, photography and typography.
+This 66-credit hour program can provide aspiring professionals with a strong background in art, design and visual language and train them in the use of current technology.
+The curriculum includes introductory classes in drawing, animation and motion graphics.
 Students do not have to take any liberal arts classes.
-Coursework specific to the major includes three sequential courses in interactive media, as well as topics in 3D computer animation, time-based media and digital design.
-The program culminates in the completion of a digital and interactive portfolio.
+Coursework specific to the major includes two sequential courses in interactive media and three in game production.
+The program culminates in the completion of an interactive media portfolio.

 Bachelor of Fine Arts in Digital Arts